Magnus Essand – Cancer immunotherapy

 Photo: Mikael Wallerstedt

 Our research programs aim to understand the mechanisms that make cancer cells escape immune recognition and use this knowledge to develop new and better immunotherapies.
 We create innovative chimeric antigen receptor (CAR)-T cells, oncolytic viruses and viral vectors and arm them with factors that can increase T cell recruitment and induce potent anti-tumor immune responses.
-To address antigen heterogeneity within solid tumors, we strive to develop immunotherapy products that can induce bystander immunity with epitope spreading and activation of endogenous tumor antigen-specific cytolytic T cells.
+To address antigen heterogeneity within solid tumors, we strive to develop immunotherapy products that can induce epitope spread and activate endogenous tumor antigen-specific cytolytic T cells.

-Most of our research is pre-clinical, but oncolytic viruses and CAR-T cells developed in the research group are currently being evaluated in clinical trials at Uppsala University Hospital.
-We are continuously developing more sophisticated products, and we anticipate that novel armed CAR-T cells, oncolytic viruses, and viral vectors will enter clinical trials within the coming years.
+We combine pre-clinical research with translational studies.
+CAR-T cells and oncolytic viruses developed in the research group are currently being evaluated in clinical trials at Uppsala University Hospital.
+We are continuously developing more sophisticated gene and cell therapy products, and we anticipate that our novel therapies will enter clinical trials within the coming years.

 FOLLOW UPPSALA UNIVERSITY ON